 Assessing the value of Inheritance Act Claims by adult children

 5. Whilst commonly claimed, housing need will not necessarily be taken into account by the court when assessing quantum, specifically where the claimant is seeking to increase their standard of living to that endured during the lifetime of the deceased.

-If you wish to know more about Inheritance Act claims by adult children please contact one of our contentious probate specialists on 0333 888 0407 or email Naomi direct at [email protected]
+If you wish to know more about Inheritance Act claims by adult children please contact our free legal helpline on 0333 888 0407 or email Naomi direct at [email protected]

+Assessing the value of Inheritance Act Claims by adult children